inferno-framework/inferno-framework.github.io/docs/getting-started-users.md

 ./run.sh
 ```

-Always check the documentation for an individual Test Kit since there may be
+Always check the documentation for an individual Test Kit, however, since there may be
 additional installation steps.

-### Multiple Test Kits
+## Running Multiple Test Kits
-There may be times when you wish to offer multiple test kits in a single Inferno
+There may be times when you wish to run multiple Test Kits in a single Inferno
 instance.
 You can load and run two or more separate Test Kits by using [Inferno
 Template](https://github.com/inferno-framework/inferno-template).